7 Ways to Bless Others and Impact the World

 Give the Greatest Gift of Love

 Loving others is the greatest of all blessings that we can ever give them.
-Out of our heart of love will then flow specific practical blessings.
-We must bear in mind that this love flows from the love that God extends to us, and is poured into our hearts by the Holy Spirit (Romans 5:5).
+Out of our hearts of love will then flow specific practical blessings.
+We must understand that this love flows from the love that God extends to us and is poured into our hearts by the Holy Spirit (Romans 5:5).

 Discovering the blessings can go far beyond our homes and families and can be a framework to extend unconditional love and acceptance in our wider circles of influence.
 Whatever your vocation, as you bless others in words and actions, relationships are enriched and people's lives are changed.

 Focus Verses: [Love) does not rejoice at wrong doing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things (1 Corinthians 13: 6-7, ESV).

 Prayer: “Heavenly Father, today, I stir up the gift of your love that is in me.
 As your love flows in my heart, I choose to bless others in practical ways through my words and deeds.
 In Jesus' Name I pray.
 Amen.”

 Gray Smalley & Dr. John Trent Giving the Gift of Unconditional Love and Aceptance

 Gary Smalley and John Trent, PhD, explore the biblical concept of the blessing in terms of unconditional love and acceptance.
 In this book, they explain, "this blessing has been an important part of providing a sense of acceptance for generations of children."

 After reading this book some years ago, I got a deeper sense of the need for parental acceptance and unconditional love.
 As the authors point out, understanding the family blessing can serve as protection for our children when they find love and acceptance at home, instead of searching for it in unlikely places